liuhq/evarcher/README.md

 ev('clear').unregister(handler)
 ```

 the `handler` parameter is optional.
-It means to remove all handlers of the event when pass `event` without `handler`.
+It means to remove all handlers of the event.

 ```ts
 ev('clear').unregister() // remove all handlers of the `clear` event